influxdata/docs-v2/content/influxdb/v2.5/security/tokens/view-tokens.md

 {{% oss-only %}}Tokens are visible to the user who created the token.
 Users who own a token with Operator permissions also have access to all tokens.
 Tokens stop working when the user who created the token is deleted.

-In the InfluxDB UI, tokens are only visible immediately after the token is created.
+In the InfluxDB UI, full tokens are only visible immediately after the token is created.

 **We recommend creating a generic user to create and manage tokens for writing data.**
 {{% /oss-only %}}